-At the Support Complex site west of the Kennicott River, WRST would develop a building sprinkler system with water plumbed from a well, as well as provide a plastic water holding tank external to the well house with up to 10,000-gallon tank capacity.
+At the Support Complex site west of the Kennicott River, WRST would develop a building sprinkler system with water pumped from a well, and provide a plastic water holding tank external to the well house with up to 10,000-gallon tank capacity.
 Such a sprinkler system would also require a trench to each cabin from an existing water stub-out.

-2.2.6 Drinking Water
+2.2.6 Water Gathering and Storage